-Have you ever wondered about the meaning of tanzanite as the December birthstone?
-Gem experts classify this stunning, violet-blue treasure as one of the Big Five Gems in the world, alongside diamonds, rubies, sapphires and emeralds.
-Steeped in Masai folklore and only found in one place in Tanzania, tanzanite holds some fascinating secrets.
+This article dives deep into the meaning of tanzanite as the December birthstone.
+Gem experts classify this rare, violet-blue gemstone as one of the Big Five Gems in the world, alongside diamonds, rubies, sapphires and emeralds.
+Steeped in Masai folklore, tanzanite is very rare and holds fascinating secrets and meaning.

 Tanzanite was discovered by accident